Safe handling and application of pesticides

 The PA1 safe handling and application of pesticides is the first unit that you need to complete to start your spraying journey.

-The PA1 is a one-day course with a multiple-choice face to face exam held on a separate date.
+The PA1 is a one-day blended learning online course with a multiple-choice face to face exam held in Settle.

-Which when you have completed and passed you can progress onto one of the many application units.
+When you have completed and passed you can progress onto one of the many application units.
 Such as PA6a handheld applicators (knapsacks) or PA2a boom sprayers, we do recommend that you book your PA1 and choice of application unit at the same time.

-Without this foundation unit, you cannot legally apply any pesticides as a professional user.
+Without the PA1 foundation unit, you cannot legally apply any pesticides as a professional user.